-Why is Back Ache a Pain?
+Why is backache a pain?

-Did you know that back pain became a way of life when humans started walking upright rather than on all fours.
+Did you know that back pain became a way of life when humans started walking upright, rather than on all fours?
 The vertebrae were never really designed to deal with walking upright.

-The majority of adults will experience back ache at some time and this usually occurs in the middle stages of life depending very much on their everyday lifestyle and leisure activities.
-Back aches and pains can be one of the main reasons for absenteeism from work.
+The majority of adults will experience backache at some time and this usually occurs in the middle stages of life, depending very much on their everyday lifestyle and leisure activities.
+Backaches and pains can be one of the main reasons for absenteeism from work.

 The body has a lot of work to do during the course of a day and your back is probably one of the most complex and active areas to keep us going.

-What is Back Pain?
+What is back pain?

 Good posture is very important for a healthy back and a back support is especially important for people who spend many hours sitting in a chair.
-For those that have to stand for some time you should be aware of the position of the back so that it evenly distributes the weight of the body.
+For those that have to stand for some time, you should be aware of the position of the back so that it evenly distributes the weight of the body.

-In a sense the muscles, ligaments and tendons of the body act as “guy ropes” or “strainers” for the skeleton.
-When they become too tight, they pull on the bone where they are attached and this can have a ‘domino effect’ throughout the body causing further distortions and consequently aches and pains.
+In a sense, the muscles, ligaments and tendons of the body act as 'guy ropes' or 'strainers' for the skeleton.
+When they become too tight, they pull on the bone where they are attached and this can have a ‘domino effect’ throughout the body, causing further distortions and, consequently, aches and pains.

 The body is covered in skin, which is the body’s largest sensory organ.
-Messages are sent through the skin to the brain via the nervous system and sometimes deep-seated emotions are released during massage as massaging the skin can have an effect on the entire body including one’s heart rate, blood pressure and breathing.
+Messages are sent through the skin to the brain via the nervous system and sometimes deep-seated emotions are released during the massage, as massaging the skin can have an effect on the entire body including one’s heart rate, blood pressure and breathing.

 Other holistic therapies (such as Chiropractic, the Alexander Technique and Bowen therapy) can also help to improve musculoskeletal or postural issues, but the right one for you will depend on your individual circumstances; your age, lifestyle and symptoms.